 A censored search engine would mean that the search engine giant would comply with the norms of the Chinese Government.

-This means that all the subjects deemed sensitive by the Chinese Government will be blocked and the users will not have access to that information.
+The Chinese Government will block all the subjects deem to be sensitive and the users will not have access to that information.

 This sensitive data includes everything related to religion, politics, human rights, democracy, and free speech.